Ahmed-Arafat10/Git/Git.md

 $ git commit -m 'This is a new commit, yay!'

-- Do this stip three time {For Example} to have three commits in that branch
+- Do this step three time {For Example} to have three commits in that branch

 ----------------------------------------
               X --- Y --- Z Feature_Branch